silversub/terraform/getting-started.md

    </tbody>
    </table>

-7. Create a Terraform provider configuration file that is named `provider.tf`.
+7. Create a Terraform on {{site.data.keyword.cloud_notm}} provider configuration file that is named `provider.tf`.
 Use this file to configure the {{site.data.keyword.cloud_notm}} Provider plug-in with the credentials from your `terraform.tfvars` file so that the plug-in can access and provision {{site.data.keyword.cloud_notm}} resources.
 To reference a variable from the `terraform.tfvars` file, use the syntax `var.<variable_name>`.
    ```
    variable "ibmcloud_api_key" {}
    variable "iaas_classic_username" {}